 VICTORY: U.S. Supreme Court Upholds Legislative Prayer Decision Protects Religious Freedom for All Faiths

 Washington, D.C. – In a significant decision, the Supreme Court of the United States today upheld the constitutionality of the practice of legislative prayer in the landmark religious freedom case Town of Greece v.
 Galloway.
-After a lower court decision forbade the Town of Greece, New York from starting council meetings with a prayer from volunteer members of different faiths, the Becket Fund for Religious Liberty filed a friend-of-the-court brief urging the U.S. Supreme Court to reverse the decision.
+After a lower court decision forbade the Town of Greece, New York from starting council meetings with a prayer from volunteer members of different faiths, Becket filed a friend-of-the-court brief urging the U.S. Supreme Court to reverse the decision.
 Today, the Supreme Court did just that and now the Town of Greece can continue its historic practice of legislative prayer, a tradition that traces back to our nation’s Founding Era.

 In the Town of Greece, New York, volunteer members of all faiths, from Christians, Jews, Bahá’ís, and Wiccans, have participated in the tradition by leading an invocation.
 During our nation’s beginnings, the Founders saw legislative prayer as “a natural outflow of their political philosophy of limited government and inalienable, God-given rights.”
 By hearing prayer before a government meeting, our political leaders – both then and now – were reminded of the limits of their authority, as well as the divine source of the inalienable rights which belong to the public they serve.